EnHsuan/FOSS/docs/Data_Management_Plan.md

 # Data Management Plan
 ## 1. Data Description
-We will collect tree ring measurements from various tree species in our study area.
-Data will include tree ring width measurements, corresponding years, and species information.
-These measurements will be stored in structured CSV and RWL files, with metadata indicating sample location, collection date, and field methods.
+We will collect regulatory toxicity value information from chemicals on the Superfund priority list to conduct probabilistic risk assessments.
+The data will include the following:
+- Points of departure (PODs)
+- POD testing species
+- Critical effects
+- Inter- and intraspecies uncertainty factors
+- Regulatory toxicity values

 ## 2. Data Collection
-Tree cores will be extracted from trees using increment borers.
-Ring width measurements will be taken using specialized equipment.
-Species identification will be done based on field observations and confirmed through lab analysis.
+Relevant data will be sourced from the U.S. EPA Regional Screening Level database.

 ## 3. Data Storage and Backup
-Tree ring data and associated metadata will be stored in a dedicated directory on our secure research server.
-Automated daily backups will be conducted to ensure data integrity.
+Data and associated dose-response will be stored in a dedicated directory on our secure research server.
+Data will be backed up daily and retained for a minimum of 6 months.

 ## 4. Data Organization and Documentation
-Data will be organized by sample location, species, and collection year.
-Each dataset will have an accompanying metadata file detailing data structure, variable definitions, and data processing steps.

-(These metadata files are obtainable when downloading data through the [NOAA](https://www.ncei.noaa.gov/products/paleoclimatology/tree-ring) tree ring archive.)
+Data will be meticulously documented and organized according to the reference sources.

 ## 5. Data Preservation and Long-Term Access
-Upon project completion, the dataset will be deposited in a recognized tree ring database or repository, ensuring long-term preservation and discoverability ([NOAA](https://www.ncei.noaa.gov/products/paleoclimatology/tree-ring)).
+Upon project completion, the dataset will be deposited in a recognized data repository to ensure long-term preservation and discoverability.
 The repository will assign a Digital Object Identifier (DOI) for reliable referencing.

 ## 6. Data Sharing and Access
 After a brief embargo period to allow for primary analysis, the dataset will be openly accessible through the repository under a Creative Commons Attribution (CC-BY) license, promoting data reuse with proper attribution.

 ## 7. Data Ethics and Legal Compliance
-Ethics approval has been obtained for the study.
-All data collection follows ethical guidelines, and any potential impact on tree populations or ecosystems will be minimized.
+All data collection follows ethical guidelines.

 ## 8. Roles and Responsibilities
-The lead dendrochronologist will oversee data management, ensuring accuracy and quality.
-Field technicians will collect core samples and measurements.
-The institution's data management team will facilitate repository submission.
+The author will oversee data management, ensuring accuracy and quality.

 ## 9. Budget and Resources
-Funding has been allocated for specialized dendrochronology equipment, data storage, repository fees, and data management software.

-This Data Management Plan ensures responsible collection, storage, and sharing of tree ring data, in adherence to dendrochronological best practices and ethical standards.
-It promotes the transparency, reproducibility, and accessibility of tree ring research.
+This Data Management Plan ensures responsible collection, storage, and sharing of risk assessment data.